Tale of the Tait | Kansas vs. Villanova may look different this time, but Saturday’s showdown features plenty of meaningful storylines

 While most of Jayhawk Nation is billing Saturday’s 11 a.m. showdown with No. 17 Villanova at Allen Fieldhouse as a rematch of last year’s Final Four meeting in San Antonio, the Jayhawks themselves are viewing things much differently.

 “I just see it as another game on the schedule,” said KU junior Dedric Lawson, who leads the team in scoring (19.1), rebounding (10.6) and assists (23) entering Saturday’s Top 20 clash.
 “I don’t put too much emphasis on who we’re playing this early.
 (Those games) don’t really mean much.
-But going forward we just take all games the same.”
+But going forward, we just take all games the same.”

 That’s probably a good approach given the way last year’s season-ending loss went down and the fact that Saturday’s game will feature two very different teams doing battle.